data-engineering-community/data-engineering-wiki/FAQ/What skills do I need to become a Data Engineer.md

 - [[#Senior Data Engineer]]

 # Junior Data Engineer
 There are very few of these roles currently but similar roles with different titles may exist.
+For example, if you're a BI developer, SQL developer, or backend engineer then you probably have overlapping experience.
+See [[How can I transition into Data Engineering|How can I transition into Data Engineering?]]

 **Minimum skills required:**
 - [[SQL]] (Beginner)